 Like I said, I didn’t jump on reserving a campground fast enough and lost out on Crags.
 “Not fast enough” means I was looking in February to reserve in August.
 BUT North Michigan still had plenty of openings then.
 Regardless, if you want to book a summer camping trip within four hours of Denver, reserve early!

-At $18 per night, State Forest is a few bucks cheaper than state parks closer to Denver, like Golden Gate Canyon.
+At $28 per night, State Forest is a few bucks cheaper than state parks closer to Denver.
+There is also a $9 fee to enter the park.

 What’s the toilet situation?